Self-guided Walking Holiday in Porto: City, Heritage & Nature

 Once you get to Porto airport you will be met inside the airport terminal, at the exit hall by our driver who will hold a sign with your name written upon it.

-A walk taking in some of Porto´s most iconic monuments and places such as the Cathedral, the Stock Exchange, S. Bento Station, the Praça da Ribeira and the Port Lodges.
+A walk designed to take in and fully experience some of Porto´s most iconic monuments and places such as the Cathedral, the Stock Exchange, S. Bento Station, the Praça da Ribeira and the Port Lodges.

-The walk follows the coast south of Porto along boardwalks and promenades giving access to beautiful sandy beaches.
+The walk follows the coast south of Porto along boardwalks and promenades giving access to the beautiful west coast and its sandy beaches.

-We then follow the imaginatively created walkway along the south bank of the river back to the centre.
+From here, follow the imaginatively created walkway along the south bank of the river back to the centre of Porto.

 A walk along the north bank of the river starting at the fishing port of Matosinhos, renowned for its superb fish restaurants.

-Our route enables us to enjoy superb views of the river, the town and the sea for the first part and then the classic Porto architecture.
+Walk towards the centre of Porto enjoying superb views of the river, the town and the sea followed by the classic Porto architecture.

-Day 7 – Vila do Conde and Póvoa do Varzim Coast Walk
+Day 7 – Vila do Conde & Póvoa do Varzim Coastal Walk

 At convenient time departure to Porto Airport or Porto Train station